mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 is banned on many worlds, for safety reasons.
 Re-entry computers are available, which can function as an autopilot for emergency re-entry.
-The computer costs Cr2500 and allows an untrained user to attempt re- entry with a reasonable chance of success by granting Flyer (wing) 2 skill to the re-entry check.
+The computer costs Cr2500 and allows an untrained user to attempt re-entry with a reasonable chance of success by granting Flyer (wing) 2 skill to the re-entry check.

 The kit is not reusable but the computer can be